Yetzyow/Yetzyow-Trademark-Declaration/README.md

-# Timestamp Trademark Declaration (United Kingdom)
+# Timestamp Trademark Declaration

-**Identity:**
-- Public/Creative Identity: **Yetzyow**
-- Legal Name: **Yetzirah Mihael Litzow Díaz**

-**Declaration Date (Timestamp):**
+**Jurisdiction:** United Kingdom (England)
+**Platform:** GitHub
-18 November 2025, 14:35 (GMT)
+**Date of Declaration:** 18 November 2025
+**Declarant:** Yetzirah Mihael Litzow Díaz (public identity: Yetzyow)
+**Commitment:** Lifelong dedication as Ludologist / Institutional Game Designer, anchored in Durham, UK.

 ---

-## Declaration of Lifelong Commitment
+## Trademark Commitment

-I, **Yetzirah Mihael Litzow Díaz**, hereby declare and timestamp my lifelong commitment to the identity **Yetzyow** within the United Kingdom.
+I, **Yetzirah Mihael Litzow Díaz**, publicly declare under the identity **Yetzyow** my lifelong commitment to the academic, creative, and institutional development of **Ludology** and **Institutional Game Design**.

-I commit to a life as:
-- **Video Game Designer** (Designer of Video Games)
-- **Gamer**, actively participating in:
-  - Gaming events and tournaments
-  - Streaming and broadcasting gameplay
-  - Creating digital and interactive content
-  - Attending and engaging in cybercafés and gaming communities under the name **Yetzyow**
-- **Author of Treatises on Video Games**, publishing theoretical and creative works under the name **Yetzyow**

-This declaration is made as a formal and timestamped statement of intent to protect and embody the **Yetzyow** identity in creative, professional, academic, and cultural domains.
+This declaration is timestamped and published on GitHub to establish priority and continuity of my brand identity in the United Kingdom.

 ---

 ## Trademark Classes (Nice Classification)

-To ensure comprehensive protection of the **Yetzyow** identity, the following classes are hereby declared:
+The following classes are claimed to protect the coined brand identity **Yetzyow**:

-- **Class 9**: Software, video games, downloadable digital content, VR/AR applications
+- **Class 9**: Computer software, video games, interactive entertainment systems, VR/AR applications.
-- **Class 16**: Printed publications, books, magazines, academic treatises, manuals, guides
+- **Class 16**: Printed publications, books, academic journals, manuals, and instructional materials.
-- **Class 25**: Clothing, footwear, headgear (gaming apparel, branded merchandise)
+- **Class 25**: Clothing, apparel, and branded merchandise.
-- **Class 28**: Games, toys, esports equipment, peripherals
+- **Class 28**: Games, toys, esports equipment, and ludological instruments.
-- **Class 35**: Business management, brand promotion, marketing, sponsorship services
-- **Class 38**: Streaming, broadcasting, telecommunications, online platforms
-- **Class 41**: Education, entertainment, esports tournaments, content creation, training services
+- **Class 41**: Education, training, academic programs, workshops, and institutional game design services.
-- **Class 42**: Software development, game design, IT services, immersive technologies
-- **Class 43**: Hospitality, cafés, cybercafés, gaming lounges
-- **Class 45**: Legal protection of identity, trademarking, licensing
+- **Class 42**: Scientific and technological services, research in ludology, software development, and institutional design consultancy.

 ---

+## Printed Publications Clause

+This declaration explicitly includes **printed publications** (Class 16) to ensure recognition of authored works, academic contributions, and institutional documentation under the **Yetzyow** identity.

+---

-## Closing Statement
+## Lifelong Commitment

-This timestamp declaration is made to establish **Yetzyow** as a protected identity and lifelong commitment in the United Kingdom, across creative, academic, professional, and cultural domains.
+This trademark declaration is not limited in duration.
+It represents a **lifelong commitment** to the preservation, expansion, and institutional recognition of **Yetzyow** as a brand identity in academic, creative, and professional domains.

-**Signed:**
+---

+## Timestamp & Publication

+- **Timestamp:** 18 November 2025
+- **Publication Medium:** GitHub repository (England jurisdiction)
+- **Declarant Signature:**
-Yetzirah Mihael Litzow Díaz
+  *Yetzirah Mihael Litzow Díaz*
-(aka **Yetzyow**)
+  *(Yetzyow)*

+---

+## Notes

+This declaration is intended as a **public timestamp** and **evidence of intent**.
+Formal registration with the **UK Intellectual Property Office (UKIPO)** is recommended for enforceable protection.